Doc Stearn...Mr. Monster

-Doc Stearn...Mr.
-Monster is a comic book featuring a superhero created by Michael T. Gilbert, most recently published by Dark Horse Comics.
+Doc Stearn...
+Mr. Monster is a Canadian comic book character featuring a superhero created by Fred Kelly during the 1940s but, most recently published by Dark Horse Comics in stories written by Michael T. Gilbert.

 Publication history

-Mr. Monster was derived from a Golden Age character created by Fred Kelly who appeared only twice in 1940s Canadian comic books (Triumph Comics #31, 1946, and Super-Duper Comics #3, 1947).
-After trademarking Mr. Monster, Gilbert heavily revised the character, creating a horror/humor hybrid which often featured heavy satire of both the horror genre and superhero comics in general.
+Mr. Monster was created by Fred Kelly and appeared in 1940s Canadian comic books (Triumph Comics #31, 1946, and Super-Duper Comics #3, 1947).
+After trademarking the name "Mr. Monster", Gilbert heavily revised the character, adding a horror/humor hybrid which often featured heavy satire of both the horror genre and superhero comics in general.
 The revised character first appeared in Pacific Comics Vanguard Illustrated #7, dated July 1984, but shortly afterwards Pacific folded, with its assets being taken over by Eclipse Comics.
 They offered Gilbert the opportunity to give the character a title of his own, initially planned as a January 1985 one-shot reprinting and completing the Vanguard storyline.
 The series would become an ongoing, with Dave Stevens providing a cover for the second issue.
 Eclipse also published a series of specials starring Mr. Monster, and later a crossover issue pairing him with Airboy.

 From 1988 Gilbert left Eclipse, instead taking the character to Dark Horse Comics.